gruntwork-io/terragrunt/README.md

 yet, you won't be able to compute the `inputs` unless the dependencies are all applied.
 However, in real life usage, you would want to run `validate-all` or `plan-all` on a completely new set of infrastructure.

-To address this, you can provide default outputs to use when a module hasn't been applied yet.
-This is configured using the `default_outputs` attribute on the `dependency` block and it corresponds to a map that will be injected in place of the actual dependency outputs if the target config hasn't been applied yet.
+To address this, you can provide mock outputs to use when a module hasn't been applied yet.
+This is configured using the `mock_outputs` attribute on the `dependency` block and it corresponds to a map that will be injected in place of the actual dependency outputs if the target config hasn't been applied yet.

 For example, in the previous example with a `mysql` module and `vpc` module, suppose you wanted to place in a temporary,